Signature Loaded Nachos (Two Ways)

 Neighborly Grace

-- ■The Presentation: Serve both variations side-by-side on large, warmed Gracious Linen ceramic platters, allowing guests to debate, mix, match, and crown their favorite architecture of the night.
+- The Presentation: Serve both variations side-by-side on warmed ceramic platters, allowing guests to sample both flavor profiles and decide which they prefer.